Deep Learning Human Mind for Automated Visual Classification: Performance Analysis

-We first tested the three architectures reported in Sect.~\ref{sec:rnn} using our EEG dataset.
-Our dataset was split into training, validation and test sets, with respective fractions 80\% (1600 images), 10\% (200), 10\% (200).
-We ensured that the signals generated by all participants for a single image are all included in a single split.
-All model architecture choices were taken only based on the results on the validation split, making the test split a reliable and ``uncontaminated'' quality indicator for final evaluations.
-The overall number of EEG sequences used for training the RNN encoder was 13,944 out of the available 14,000, since some of them were strongly affected by environmental noise.\\ Existing works, such as~\cite{Subasi2010,BashivanRYC15}, employing Support Vector Machines (SVM), Random Forests and Sparse Logistic Regression for learning EEG representation, cannot be employed as baseline since they do not operate on whole brain signals (but on feature vectors) and are applied to other tasks (e.g., music classification, seizure detection, etc.) than visual object--evoked EEG data.\\ Table~\ref{tab:results_rnn} reports the achieved performance by the three encoder configurations with various architecture details.
+Existing works, such as~\cite{Subasi2010,BashivanRYC15}, employing Support Vector Machines (SVM), Random Forests and Sparse Logistic Regression for learning EEG representation, cannot be employed as baseline since they do not operate on whole brain signals (but on feature vectors) and are applied to other tasks (e.g., music classification, seizure detection, etc.) than visual object--evoked EEG data.\\ Table~\ref{tab:results_rnn} reports the achieved performance by the three encoder configurations with various architecture details.
+We also tested more complex models (e.g., using 256 nodes) but these ended up with overfitting.
 The classifier used to compute the accuracy is the one jointly trained in the encoder; we will use the same classifier (without any further training) also for automated visual classification on CNN-regressed EEG features.
-The proposed RNN-based approach was able to reach about 40\% classification accuracy, which greatly outperforms the state-of-the-art performance of 29\% achieved by~\cite{Kaneshiro2015}, with fewer image classes (12 against 40 of our work).\\ To further contribute to the research on how visual scenes are processed by the human brain, we investigated how image visualization times may affect classification performance.
+The proposed RNN-based approach was able to reach about 83\% classification accuracy, which greatly outperforms the performance achieved by~\cite{Kaneshiro2015}, which was 29\% over 12 classes of their dataset, and 13\% on our dataset.\\ To further contribute to the research on how visual scenes are processed by the human brain, we investigated how image visualization times may affect classification performance.
 Thus far, it has been known that feature extraction for object recognition in humans happens during the first 50-120 ms~\cite{heckenlively2006principles} (stimuli propagation time from the eye to the visual cortex), whereas less is known after 120 ms. Since in our experiments, we displayed each image for 500 ms; we evaluated classification performance in different visualization time ranges, i.e., [40-480 ms], [40-160 ms], [40-320 ms] and [320-480 ms].
 Table~\ref{tab:results_visualization_times} shows the achieved accuracies when using the RNN model which obtained the highest validation accuracy (see Table~\ref{tab:results_rnn}), i.e., the common 128-neuron LSTM followed by the 128-neuron output layer.
 Contrary to what was expected, the best performance was obtained in the time range [320-480 ms], instead of during the first 120 ms. This suggests that a key role in visual classification may be played by neural processes outside the visual cortex that are activated after initial visual recognition and might be responsible for the conception part mentioned in the introduction.
-Of course, this needs further and deeper investigations that are outside the scope of this paper.
+Of course, this needs further and deeper investigation that are outside the scope of this paper.